Note:

 • Helping to protect customers from economic crime.

-• Understanding and responding to vulnerable customers’ needs, including those in in financial difficulty, and providing specialist support where required.
+• Understanding and responding to vulnerable customers’ needs, including those in financial difficulty, and providing specialist support where required.

-• Applying a strong ethic of care, inclusion, and accessibility through the design and availability of our channels, our aims for financial inclusion, and in the way we design, sell and manage our products and services.
+• Applying a strong ethic of care, inclusion, and accessibility through the design and availability of our channels; our aims for financial inclusion; and in the way we design, sell, and manage our products and services.

 We have a variety of initiatives in place to support our ambitions, as described in our Environmental, Social and Governance disclosures.